GridProtectionAlliance/openHistorian-grafana/README.md

 ```
 FILTER TOP 5 ActiveMeasurements WHERE SignalType LIKE '%PHA' AND Device LIKE 'SHELBY%' ORDER BY DeviceID
 ```
 This expression would trend 5 phase angles, voltages or currents, for any device with a name that starts with "SHELBY".
-See [syntax documentation](https://github.com/GridProtectionAlliance/gsf/blob/master/Source/Documentation/FilterExpressions.md) for filter expressions for more information.
+See filter expression [syntax documentation](https://github.com/GridProtectionAlliance/gsf/blob/master/Source/Documentation/FilterExpressions.md) for more information.

 See [ActiveMeasurements table definition](https://github.com/GridProtectionAlliance/gsf/blob/master/Source/Documentation/FilterExpressions.md#activemeasurements) for available query fields.